GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/attribute.md

         !!!
 Warning

-          Spacing is extremely in the customs attributes file above.
+          Spacing is extremely important in the customs attributes file above.
 There must be 2 spaces before and 1 after every entry (i.e. DESC), or your custom schema will fail to load properly because of a validation error.

           You cannot have line spaces between `attributeTypes:` or `objectClasses:`.
 This will cause failure in schema.
 Please check the error logs in /opt/opendj/logs/errors if you are experiencing issues with adding custom schema.
 This will help guide you on where there may be syntax errors.